manticoresoftware/manticoresearch/manual/Data_creation_and_modification/Updating_documents/UPDATE.md

 <!-- example bulk update -->

-Several update operations can be performed in a single call using the `/bulk` endpoint.
+You can perform multiple update operations in a single call using the `/bulk` endpoint.
 This endpoint only works with data that has `Content-Type` set to `application/x-ndjson`.
-The data itself should be formatted as a newline-delimited json (NDJSON).
-Basically it means that each line should contain exactly one json statement and end with a newline `\n` and maybe a `\r`.
+The data should be formatted as newline-delimited JSON (NDJSON).
+Essentially, this means that each line should contain exactly one JSON statement and end with a newline `\n` and, possibly, a `\r`.

 <!-- intro -->
 ##### JSON: